jslay88/fastapi_boilerplate/README.md

 ## Getting Starting
-Clone the repo to a project dir
+Clone the repo to a project dir.
 Optionally, remove `remote origin` and add your remote origin, or other name for your remote.

     git clone https://github.com/jslay88/fastapi_boilerplate my_project